Azure AD Gets on the Group Expiration Bandwagon

 I recently wrote about the need for group expiration as part of a comprehensive lifecycle approach to group management.
 It’s a necessary step, given the life of group objects in any of the directories you manage won’t last forever.
 The only exceptions, generally, lie around built-in administrative-type groups.

-Microsoft recently released an update to Office 365 groups in Azure AD where they now include an expiration policy.
+Microsoft recently released an update to Microsoft 365 (and Office 365) groups in Azure AD where they now include an expiration policy.
 It’s definitely not group lifecycle management.
 But it does provide value to organizations wishing to maintain security aligned with the current needs of the business.

 Below are some of the features of Azure AD’s new group expiration functionality.
 I’ve provided some commentary on their application (or lack thereof) to group lifecycle management.